 Sushi Oono

 Overall Impression

-This lunch has definitely made me curious about their full dinner omakase.
+This lunch has made me curious about their full dinner omakase.
 Given how good this simple sushi course was, I have high hopes for a more extensive evening meal.

 For sushi lovers in Singapore looking for a high-quality omakase experience, Sushi Oono is worth checking out.
-While the lunch omakase gives you a good taste of what they offer, I'm keen to go back and try their full dinner menu to give a more complete review.
+While the nigiri omakase gives you a good taste of what they offer, I'm keen to go back and try their full dinner menu to give a more complete review.

+Sushi Oono